kubewarden/kubewarden.io/content/blog/2025/06/kubewarden-1.26-release.md

-For example, a cluster operator deploying a [priority-class](https://artifacthub.io/packages/kubewarden/priority-class-policy/priority-class-policy) policy to a teams' Namespace might want want to add information on _why_ specific priority classes are disallowed, and which was are allowed.
+For example, a cluster operator deploying a [priority-class](https://artifacthub.io/packages/kubewarden/priority-class-policy/priority-class-policy) policy to a teams' Namespace might want want to add information on _why_ specific priority classes are disallowed, and which are allowed.
 The operator could also redirect the users of that team Namespace to an internal Wiki documenting all the needed policies.
 This streamlines administration of Kubewarden by different personas.